emaslvcc/JavaCraft/um-submission/provisional-report.md

 See [Appendix](#appendix) for documentation of all functions and flowcharts and pseudocodes of 16 functions.

 ### Code Repetition

-getBlockSymbol contains code repetition in the switch statement, where each block contains a different color that corresponds to a different block.
+`getBlockSymbol` contains code repetition in its switch statement, where each block contains a different color that corresponds to a different block.

-This is also occurring in multiple functions, like getBlockChar, getBlockTypeFromCraftedItem, getCraftedItemFromBlockType, getRequiredItemForMining, craftItem, craftStonePickaxe, craftIronPickaxe, craftWoodenPlanks, craftStick, craftIronIngot, interactWithWorld, getBlockName, getCraftedItemColor.
+This also occurs in multiple functions like `getBlockChar`, `getBlockTypeFromCraftedItem`, `getCraftedItemFromBlockType`, `getRequiredItemForMining`, `craftItem`, `craftStonePickaxe`, `craftIronPickaxe`, `craftWoodenPlanks`, `craftStick`, `craftIronIngot`, `interactWithWorld`, `getBlockName` and `getCraftedItemColor`.

-inventoryContains and craftedItemsContains are almost identical, and the general concepts are exactly thesame.
+`inventoryContains` and `craftedItemsContains` are almost identical and the general concepts are exactly the same.

 <div style="page-break-after: always;"></div>